diegocurtino/katas/LoanQuotes/README.md

 2. Missing CSV file decoupling.
 3. Package naming does not hint what they are for (quotation and internal)
 4. Making methods public just for testing reasons It's a bad practice.
-5. The logic reading the CSV file is not decoupled, so It's duplicated in a test where that logic is tested.
+5. The logic reading the CSV file is not decoupled, so it's duplicated in a test where that logic is tested.
 The logic should be tested on the production class, in case it is changed.
 6. Lender constructor accepting an array of strings and parsing.
 Not good.
 7. Quote has all the logic in the constructor.